hscaleup/api-framework/README.md

 1.How to create collections
 2.How to create Environment variables
-3.How log the details which is sending to the application server
+3.How log the details which is sending to the application server 4.How to create API chaining
+4.How to extract the perticular response from any variables